 Making string playing more comfortable is a worthy goal, but it’s only part of the Kun story.
 Our success in achieving it enables us to support musicians in other ways, through scholarships and sponsorships.

 On the local stage, Kun supports Ottawa’s esteemed Chamberfest, where our President, Marina Kun, was a founding board member.
 Each year we sponsor several Chamberfest concerts, and attend many more.

-Kun also supports Young String Performers of Ottawa and the Ottawa Symphony Orchestra, and we offer annual scholarships to foreign students at Ottawa University’s Faculty of Music.
+Kun supports Young String Performers of Ottawa and the Ottawa Symphony Orchestra.
+We also offer annual scholarships to foreign students at Ottawa University’s Faculty of Music.

 Nationally, Marina Kun sits on the board of the National Youth Orchestra and Suzuki Stellae Boreales, which Kun supports.
 Kun is also a sponsor of the Banff International String Quartet Competition, and further afield, the company has sponsored the Palestine Youth Orchestra, Venezuela’s El Sistema and the National Youth Orchestra of Jamaica.

 Here are more detailed profiles of some of the organisations we assist, along with links to their websites.